szaumoor/ZSTweaks/ZSTweaks/README.md

 The unique description with no unique functionality bothers me, therefore:

-- Cursed wound: critical hits with this weapon prevent any healing for 2 rounds
+- Cursed wound: critical hits with this weapon prevent most sources of healing for 2 rounds
 - +5% critical hit chances with this weapon

 **Component 1596:** Make The Shadow Blade +3 not just unique in name and description, but in function